 Each studied “ground sloth” was subject to an independent analysis (see Material and Methods), to predict the most probable lifestyle among the three broad lifestyle categories represented by armadillos, anteaters, and extant sloths, respectively.
 The results regarding classification of each “ground sloth” are given in Table 4, and the corresponding outcomes of the training data (posterior probability of the classification of the extant species according to each discriminant analysis) are given in SOM 4.
 We also provide the canonical coefficients (weights) of each explanatory variable for each analysis in SOM 5.
 For Hapalops, 18 parameters could be initially included in the analysis (diaphyseal and trabecular parameters, from both the humerus and radius).
-Due to high correlation among some variables (Conn.D between two ROIs; between Tb.Th and Tb.Sp of both ROIs; between BS and BV of the radial trochlea ROI), four variables were excluded.
+Due to high correlation among some variables (Conn.D between two ROIs; between Tb.Th and Tb.Sp of both ROIs; between BS and BV of the radial trochlea ROI), four variables were excluded (see list of included variables in SOM 5.
 The recovered optimal Lambda is 0 (no significant correlation of the trait values with phylogeny) and the discrimination is optimal (training misclassification error of 0%).
 Hapalops is classified in the category of extant sloths’ lifestyle with a high posterior probability (>99%).
 Indeed, it falls close to extant sloths’ distribution along the Discriminant Axis (pDA) 1 (Fig. 5A).
 However, Hapalops clearly falls beyond the distribution of extant xenarthrans along pDA2.
 The parameter contributing the most to the discrimination is the DA (that of the radial trochlea for pDA1 and that of the humeral head for pDA2; see SOM 5).

 For Lestodon, eight parameters could be included (from the radial diaphysis and humeral head trabeculae), of which one was excluded because of collinearity (present between Tb.Th and Tb.Sp).
 The recovered optimal Lambda is 0.84, and training misclassification error is 50%.
 It is classified in the armadillos’ lifestyle category with a rather low posterior probability (64%), the second most probable classification being to anteaters (35%).
 According to this analysis, a classification in extant sloth’s category is very improbable (0.006%).
 Lestodon falls beyond the distribution of extant xenarthrans (Fig. 5B).
 The parameter contributing the most to the discrimination is the ‘size-normalized’ Tb.Th (for both pDA1 and pDA2).